rust-lang/book/nostarch/chapter20.md

 we’ll store instances of the `Worker` struct.
 Each `Worker` will store a single `JoinHandle<()>` instance.
 Then we’ll implement a method on `Worker` that will take a closure of code to run and send it to the already running thread for execution.
-We’ll also give each worker an `id` so we can distinguish between the different workers in the pool when logging or debugging.
+We’ll also give each `Worker` an `id` so we can distinguish between the different instances of `Worker` in the pool when logging or debugging.

 Here is the new process that will happen when we create a `ThreadPool`.
 We’ll implement the code that sends the closure to the thread after we have `Worker`